 Shure System Support provides regional support teams with in-depth knowledge of Shure devices, digital audio networking, and best practices for your installation.
 If you encounter any issues during installation or setup of the software, contact Shure System Support for assistance.
 In the Americas region, you can call 847-600-8541 or visit www.shure.com to find your local support contact.

 ||Three ports, dynamically allocated at install using available ports in the range of 10000-65535.|

 Make sure your operating system is up-to-date before software installation.

 The follow operating systems are supported on a physical or virtual machine:

 The following settings are automatically made during software installation.

 The following prerequisites are automatically added during the installation process:

-Protect against data loss by backing up the MongoDB database that stores your Shure software information.
+Protect against data loss by backing up the MongoDB database (installed with Designer) that stores your Shure software information.
 Backups are also useful when migrating to a new server.

-Backups store all projects, locations, and device settings your team makes in the software.
-For backup restoration, only backup files (.bak) that match the current operating software version are supported.
+Backups store all projects, locations, and device settings that your team makes in the software.
+For backup restoration, only those backup files (.bak) that match the current operating software version are supported.